Use of Facial Care Products and Frontal Fibrosing Alopecia: Coincidence or True Association?

 TLDR Facial care products are not linked to causing frontal fibrosing alopecia.

-This study investigated the potential association between facial care products and frontal fibrosing alopecia (FFA) in Asian females, involving 250 participants (50 FFA patients, 100 pattern hair loss [PHL] patients, and 100 normal controls).
-The findings indicated that moisturizer use was significantly higher in the FFA group compared to normal controls, and sunscreen use was significantly higher in the PHL group.
-Both FFA and PHL subjects reported higher use of sunscreen and moisturizer than controls.
-The study concluded that the use of facial care products was not linked to the disease mechanism of FFA but was related to appearance-related concerns.
+The study investigated the potential association between the use of facial care products and frontal fibrosing alopecia (FFA) in Asian females.
+It involved 250 participants, including 50 FFA patients, 100 pattern hair loss (PHL) patients, and 100 normal controls.
+The findings indicated that the use of moisturizers was significantly higher in the FFA group compared to normal controls, and sunscreen use was significantly higher in the PHL group than in the control group.
+Both FFA and PHL subjects reported higher use of sunscreen and moisturizer compared to controls.
+The study concluded that the use of facial care products was not linked to the true disease mechanism of FFA but was related to appearance-related concerns of the patients.

 Discuss this study in the Community →